 1. Test Deutsch als Fremdsprache (TestDaF)

 Moreover, TestDaF is offered six times a year and can be taken in either an online or paper-based format.
-Talking about the cost and fees, the reported test fee is around €195, so it’s essential to schedule your exam at a convenient time before your desired application deadline to avoid any discrepancies.
+Talking about the cost and fees, the reported test fee is around €205 to €210.
+For applicants, it is essential to schedule your exam at a convenient time before your desired application deadline to avoid any discrepancies.

 Hence, over 200 universities in Germany such as the Ludwig Maximilian University of Munich and the Free University of Berlin recognize the TestDaF, making it a valuable certification for international students who wish to pursue higher education opportunities in the country.

-2. The German Language University Entrance Examination (DSH)
+2. German Language University Entrance Examination (DSH)

 DSH is another language proficiency exam for non-native German speakers aiming to study at German universities.
 Unlike the TestDaF, the DSH is a university-specific test that measures German language skills needed for university studies.
 The exam tests proficiency in reading, listening, writing, and speaking, and consists of three levels: DSH-(1-2-3).

 The minimum DSH score required for admission into a German university is typically DSH-2, though some universities may accept lower scores.
-This language test required in Germany is often offered with tuition fees ranging from €300 to €800, whereas the exam itself costs around €200.
+This language test required in Germany is often offered with tuition fees ranging from €300 to €800, whereas the exam itself costs around €160.

 While the TestDaF is recognized by more universities, the DSH may be a better option if you know the specific university you want to attend, like the University of Konstanz